 The suspension will take effect from the date of this Order and will run without interruption as long as the College has not otherwise prohibited the Member from practising or suspended the Member for any other reason.

-3. Directing the Registrar to impose the following terms, conditions and limitations on the Member's certificate of registration:
+3. The Registrar is directed to impose the following terms, conditions and limitations on the Member's certificate of registration:

 Coursework